NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Best_Practices.md

 The `read_group` entity requires a `read_group_name` field for submission.
 If the `read_group` entity is associated with a BAM file, the submitter should use the `@RG` ID present in the BAM header as the `read_group_name`.
 This is important for the harmonization process and will reduce the possibility of errors.

+#### Multiple FASTQs from One Read Group

+To align reads according to their direction and pair, the GDC requires that unaligned forward and reverse reads are submitted as "submitted_unaligned_reads."
+When more than one FASTQ exists for a read group direction, the GDC requires that the FASTQ files are concatenated for each direction.
+In other words, each paired-end read group should be associated with exactly two FASTQ files (submitted_unaligned_reads).

 #### Minimal and Recommended Read Group Information

 In addition to the required properties on `read_group` we also recommend submitting `flow_cell_barcode`, `lane_number` and `multiplex_barcode`.
 This information can be used by our bioinformatics team and data downloaders to construct a `Platform Unit` (`PU`), which is a universally unique identifier that can be used to model various sequencing technical artifacts.
 More information can be found in the [SAM specification PDF](https://github.com/samtools/hts-specs/blob/master/SAMv1.pdf).